kalidindis/katana-tutorial-swift/Chapter3/README.md

 }
 ```

-The idea of this method is that you receive the properties that however created the description has specificed (e.g., in the `GameBoard` case, we will receive the properties defined in the `AppDelegate`, since it is the place where we have created the `GameBoard` ) and you can udpdate them with some of the information coming from the store.
+The idea of this method is that you receive the properties that whoever has created the description has specificed (e.g., in the `GameBoard` case, we will receive the properties defined in the `AppDelegate`, since it is the place where we have created the `GameBoard` ) and you can udpdate them with some of the information coming from the store.

 Try to change the `ApplicationState`'s `init` method: you should see the UI change accordingly.

 The second point we want to discuss is: how Katana knows which descriptions need to be updated when the store changes?
 From a theoretically point of view, you don't need to know it: you should reason as the UI is **entirely** created from scratch every time the store changes.
 If you are interested in technical details, though, here is how Katana works:

-* When the store changes, Katana search the descriptions that are connected to the store
+* When the store changes, Katana searches the descriptions that are connected to the store
-* Katana then computes the new properties for each of the description by invoking the `connect` method
+* Katana then computes the new properties for each of the connected descriptions by invoking the `connect` method
 * For each description which properties are changed, Katana will trigger an UI update.
 The equality comparison is performed using the Swift `Equatable` protocol

 As you can see, the process is entirely managed by Katana.
 You don't need to do anything special to handle store changes, just implement the `childrenDescriptions` method according to your properties.